rivt-info/rivtinfo.github.io/docs/_sources/folders.rst.txt

 Folders
 =======

+Folders are needed for organizing reports.
 A starter report folder structure can be generated in the folder where the following command is executed:

-*python -m rivtlib.toy-report*
+*python -m rivtlib.folder-template*

+This constructions

 **rivtlib** can process single rivt files, but typically it is used to generate reports. rivt documents are organized into divisions (folders) and documents